 1. Handheld Leaf Blowers

 As the name suggests, a handheld leaf blower has a big handle at the top to operate the blower with one hand.
-Often they come with a handy shoulder strap to make them even easier to carry around.
+They often come with a handy shoulder strap, making them even easier to carry around.

-I’m going to discuss the power source in more detail further below, but with handheld blowers, you have the choice between corded electric, battery-powered electric, and gas-powered.
+I will discuss the power source in more detail further below, but with handheld blowers, you can choose between corded electric, battery-powered electric, and gas-powered.

 2. Backpack Leaf Blowers

-They’re typically more expensive than their handheld counterparts and can typically also deliver a bit more power.
-They are also available as both electric as well as gas powered.
+They’re typically more expensive than their handheld counterparts and can generally deliver a bit more power.
+They are also available as both electric and gas-powered.

 If your yard is reasonably large and you’re looking for a bit more comfort when cleaning up leaves, investing in a backpack leaf blower is definitely something to consider.